-Redemption Farm's natural boarding on the track paddock (see Track Paddock page) is ideal for mild hoof rehab cases, barefoot transition, layups, and retirement.
+Redemption Farm's natural boarding on the track paddock (see Track Paddock page) is ideal for mild hoof rehab cases, barefoot transition, layups, young horses, and retirement.
 We specialize in the care of horses with metabolic challenges, such as insulin resistance (IR) and cushings (PPID).

 We strive to provide the luxury of full care boarding, with the natural lifestyle of outdoor living in a herd.
 Stalls are available as needed for medical emergencies, but are typically only used for feeding twice daily.
 The herd stays outside year round with access to two run in sheds and the indoor arena.
-We have two stonedust all weather footing paddocks with run in sheds.
+We have two stonedust all weather footing dry lot paddocks with run in sheds.
 This provides the horses with a dry mud-free environment during the winter.
 The main track paddock is being surfaced with various substrates, so it too will have all weather mud-free footing year round.
 So far, we have surfaced 2/3 of the main track.
 We have also added a larger grass track for those horses who tolerate limited grazing in appropriate weather.

 Due to insurance and liability issues, we do not board horses who are currently being ridden.